mtreinish/ciml/README.rst

   ciml-setup-experiment --dataset <dataset-name> --experiment <exp-name> \
     --estimator (tf.contrib.learn.SVM|tf.estimator.DNNClassifier)

-This stores the specified model, parameter and hyper-parameters into a json file in a dedicated folder, which is going to host TensorFlow model files as well.
+This stores the specified model, parameter and hyper-parameters into a JSON file in a dedicated folder, which is going to host TensorFlow model files as well.